Taua: Strategy

 Taua would typically restrict their activity to the fighting season, between late November and early April, when food and fishing was plentiful.
 During the height of the musket wars Taua were away from their turangawaiwai for up to a year.
-By 1830 they were no longer dependent on traditional crops such as kumara which only grew well in the north most part of North Island, the Iwi now grew large quantities of more easily grown potatoes.
+By 1830 they were no longer dependent on traditional crops such as kūmara which only grew well in the north most part of North Island, the Iwi now grew large quantities of more easily grown potatoes.

 The taua would usually attack at dawn in the form of an ambush or a surprise raid.
-Their intimate knowledge of New Zealand’s natural environment enabled them to appear and disappear swiftly and noiselessly and successfully complete their mission.
+Their intimate knowledge of New Zealand's natural environment enabled them to appear and disappear swiftly and noiselessly and successfully complete their mission.
 As Maori at the time were strongly committed to the idea of "utu" (revenge), the aim would be to kill all members of the enemy war party and leave no survivors.
 There were, however, occasions when warring taua would come to a truce.
 This would be typically settled through the arrangement of an intertribal marriage.

 Customs

 The haka was a central feature to the life and culture of each taua.
-Other customs and rites included abstinence of certain foods and practices, dedication to Tumatauenga, the god of war, and rites that would place a "tapu" around the warrior, and lift the tapu when the warrior returned home.
-It was customary to eat the vanquished or to take slaves which could be eaten later or used as slave labour.
-Heads of defeated chiefs were kept as trophies and displayed on palisades of the home pa.
+Other customs and rites included abstinence of certain foods and practices, dedication to Tūmatauenga, the god of war, and rites that would place a "tapu" around the warrior, and lift the tapu when the warrior returned home.
+It was customary to eat the vanquished or to take slaves, which could be eaten later or used as slave labour.
+Heads of defeated chiefs were kept as trophies and displayed on palisades of the home pā or defensive settlement.